olehyev138/diverst-devv/docs/devops/playbooks/environment-initialization.md

 ## Cloud Infrastructure

+##### Environment account documentation

+Create a new _secure note_ in our password manager, under `aws-environments`, throughout this document various pieces of information will need to be recorded in here.

 ##### Environment account & IAM resources

 - Log into AWS through SSO & access the _AWSServiceCatalogueEndUserAccess_ role/permission set under the Master account.